tgi-io/tgi-core/README.md

 Current
 -------
-- REPLInterface - handle presentation
+- REPLInterface - handle presentation (WIP)
+- Command function should call complete event inherently if function did not call or abort

 Later
 -----